YuzhenYe/WET/basics/inputs.md

 ```

 Example input 4:
-Input: The input has multiple lines, with one numbers in each line.
+The input has multiple lines, with one numbers in each line.
 The input ends with a line including single zero.
 Your program should not process for this terminal symbol.
-Input
+For example,
 ```
 123
 55